Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Who Can Be an Angel Investor?

-Angel investors used to have to be accredited investors, which required, among other things, that they have a net worth of $1 million in assets, not including personal residences, or yearly income greater than $200,000 alone or $300,000 household for the previous two years.
+Angel investors were once required to be accredited investors, which demanded, among other things, that they have a net worth of $1 million in assets, not including personal residences — or yearly income greater than $200,000 alone, or $300,000 for a household for the previous two years.
 (Anyone who holds a Series 7, Series 65, or Series 82 in good standing also qualifies).

 Ways to Become an Angel Investor With Less Cash